themesberg/flowbite/content/components/tables.md

 </div>
 {{< /example >}}

-## Striped
+## Striped table

-Use the following HTML markup and Tailwind CSS utility classes to show a data set using a table component.
+Use this alternative table style which uses an alternating background color for each row inside the table increasing readability overall.

 {{< example class="dark:bg-gray-900" >}}
 <div class="flex flex-col">